ivan-guerra/programmador.com/content/posts/a-beginners-memory-allocator.md

 tags: ["c++", "linux"]
 ---

-While reading through the awesome "Operating Systems: Three Easy Pieces"[^1] book, I came across the topic of memory allocators.
+While reading through the awesome ["Operating Systems: Three Easy Pieces"][1] book, I came across the topic of memory allocators.
 While always having an inkling of how functions like `malloc()` and `free()` work under the hood, I never considered writing a custom allocator.
 To help demystify the topic, I